Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

   * This option only *serves* SRT streams and does **not** transmux to HLS/RTMP/DASH.
 It is much more rudimentary than the other servers at this stage but it is FOSS and works fine with OBS Studio in our tests.

 Additionally, though it is technically not a server, FFmpeg can be used in listener mode to ingest an SRT stream.
 It won't be able to serve the stream as a real genuine server would do.
 But it could be used to transmux to RTMP and route to nginx-rtmp for instance, which can then handle the ingest to Twitch/YouTube/Facebook/etc.
-ex: `ffmpeg -i srt//IP:port?mode=listener -c copy -f flv rtmp://IP:1935/app/streamName`
+ex: `ffmpeg -i srt://IP:port?mode=listener -c copy -f flv rtmp://IP:1935/app/streamName`.
+In the same way srt-live-transmit can be used to listen to an srt (or udp) stream and relay to a final srt URL.
+ex: `srt-live-transmit srt://IPsrc:port srt://IPdest:port`.

 ## Players
 The following players can be used to watch an SRT stream :